Categories

 In June 2009, the State of Israel published a Second Global Report on Restitution Rights and Looted Jewish Property (1952-2008) in anticipation of its presentation at the 2009 Prague Holocaust-Era Assets Conference.

-The National Library of Israel recently completed a six-month long survey of books that were looted during the Holocaust and subsequently entered the Library’s collection.
+The National Library of Israel researched books that were looted during the Holocaust and subsequently entered the Library’s collection.
 The Library’s online catalog provides information on approximately 35,000 books.
 The looted and subsequenty salvaged books are searchable under the search term “Diaspora Treasures.”

 Italy